JOSEPHINE METTE LARSEN

 Infatuated by notions of scale and composition, I am interested in the embodied experience attained when meeting 3-dimensional matter.
-The affect of material existence is what drives my curiosity, meaning the (initially visceral) however, raw and immediate bodily response to a physical manifestation.
+The affect of material existence is what drives my practice (not effect as in the repercussion of a cause) but affect meaning the initially visceral, however, raw and immediate bodily response to a physical manifestation.

-The forefront of my research and practice is attentive to form, shape, line, and space - fundamental yet instrumental notions from which my hypotheses derive.
+The forefront of my research is attentive to form, shape, line, and space ‒ fundamental yet instrumental notions from which my hypotheses derive.

 The limitless possibilities of experimentation with the properties of clay is ultimately what keeps me coming back to this unique material.
-I have an undeniable fascination and inclination towards exploring the techniques associated with clay.
-Captivated by the challenges that arise when executing ceramic work; I appreciate that the material I work with challenges me as much as I challenge it.
+Captivated by the challenges that arise when executing ceramic work, I appreciate that the material I work with challenges me as much as I challenge it.